QLesson/company-profile/README.md

 ## Stuktur Folder Development
     .
-    ├── public              # root page, logo, icons, and all svg └── images          # all img ex: bg.jpg, people.png ...
+    ├── public/             # root page, logo, icons, and all svg └── images/         # all img ex: bg.jpg, people.png ...
         └── index.html      # root page
-    ├── src
+    ├── src/
-        ├── css             # all style place in here ├── js              # all javascript place in here ├── scss (optional) # all scss place in here └── pages           # different page place in here
+        ├── css/             # all style place in here ├── js/              # all javascript place in here ├── scss/ (optional) # all scss place in here └── pages/           # different page place in here

 If you are confused about the folder structure above, please [contact our leader](https://wa.me/+6285798257393)